narekmalk/safedb-mcp/README.md

 SafeDB MCP aims to guarantee that:

 - Only configured schemas and tables are inspectable or queryable through the MCP tools.
-- Mutating SQL keywords and multiple statements are blocked before execution.
+- SQL is parsed before execution, and mutating statement types or multiple statements are blocked.
+- Table access policy is checked against real tables found through joins, CTEs, nested subqueries, aliases, and unions.
 - Query execution happens inside a read-only transaction with a local `statement_timeout`.
 - Returned rows are capped by an outer `LIMIT`.
 - Configured PII fields are masked before tool responses are returned.